TahedoranIX/msi-ubuntu/README.md

 ## MSI-EC installation

-In Ubuntu 23.10, I couldn't install with the command `make`, so I installed dkms, and used the parameter `make dkms-install`, after that, I could continue with the installation.
+In Ubuntu 23.10, install with dkms.

+sudo make dkms-install

+sudo modprobe msi-ec

 ## Battery energy-mode

 Sometimes it has happened to me that the laptop doesn't charge up to **100%**, and when I check its maximum capacity, it's at **80%**.
 Therefore, the battery optimizer has activated the **medium** setting by himself (bug?).

 To fix it: